bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 alternates between right shoulders and left shoulders.
 An example of this shoulder passing can be found in All 4 Couples Right and Left Thru.

-When two dancers would normally walk through the center of the square (e.g. as part of a centers Pull By or centers arm turn), they still go through the center--they adjust into a star as they go, to avoid collisions.
+When two dancers would normally walk through the center of the square (for example, as part of a centers Pull By or centers arm turn), they still go through the center--they adjust into a star as they go, to avoid collisions.
 Examples of this can be found in All 8 Swing Thru and All 8 Dixie Style To A Wave.

 Some calls contain both traffic patterns.
-From a squared set, All 4 Couples Square Chain Thru would be danced as a pass your corner right shoulder, Right Pull By, pass the next left shoulder, step to left-hand wave with the next, all arm turn 1/2 by the left, center 4 star 1/2 by the right, all left turn thru and pass the next left shoulders.
-Ends in a squared set with everyone facing out.
+From a Squared Set, All 4 Couples Square Chain Thru would be danced as a pass your corner right shoulder, Right Pull By, pass the next left shoulder, step to Left-Hand Wave with the next, all arm turn 1/2 by the left, center 4 star 1/2 by the right, all left turn thru and pass the next left shoulders.
+Ends in a Squared Set with everyone facing out.
 The dancers who started on the head spots are now on the side spots.

 At the end of the call, you must adjust to the nearest static square footprints of the wall you are